 Rather than work in phases, the Scrum team works in timeboxed iterations called Sprints.
 Within each 1 to 4-week sprint, the team plans their work and delivers small chunks of fully developed solutions.

-Most people are referring to agile adoption when they "go agile".
-A popular annual report on Agile from Version One cites "barriers to further adoption", "reasons for adopting agile" and "benefits of agile adoption".
-It doesn't use the term transformation anywhere.
+A popular report on called the Annual State of Agile from CollabNet/Version One cites “barriers to further adoption”, “reasons for adopting agile” and “benefits of agile adoption”.
+All of these refer to Agile adoption and provide some insights for others who are in the process or contemplating agile adoption.
+The CollabNet/VersionOne report doesn’t use the term transformation anywhere.

-Agile Transformation may be defined as "the process of transforming an organization’s culture and nature to one of agility".
+Agile Transformation DefinedAgile Transformation is the process of transforming an organization’s culture and nature to one of agility.
 Transformation is about a fundamental change in the way people think and feel.
-Some people distinguish this from adoption by calling adoption “doing agile” and transformation “being agile”.
+Some people distinguish this from adoption by calling agile adoption “doing agile” and agile transformation “being agile”.

 5 Key Differences Between Agile Adoption and Transformation

 Agile Adoptions May be Quick

 Agile adoptions are pretty fast.
 You can measure it in days or weeks.
 Training on Agile can take from one to three days.
 You can adopt Kanban in a day or less.
 I’ve seen teams begin practicing Scrum immediately, without training, under the guidance of an experienced Scrum Master or Agile Coach.

 In one of the first Agile Adoptions I was involved in 6 years ago, I arrived on the client site on a Monday and had the team using Scrum on Tuesday.
 We used a lightweight training approach where the team got just enough training to begin using Scrum to do their work.